 Leading Experts in Psychological Assessment

-Dr. Ailes is currently the Medical Psychology and Neuropsychology Postdoctoral Resident at AllCare Medical Centers.
+Dr. Ailes is licensed as a Clinical Psychologist in the state of Florida.
 She earned her Bachelor of Science in Psychology from the University of Central Florida in 2013.
 She has two master’s degrees.
 In 2016, she completed her M.A. in Clinical Psychology from the University of Central Florida.
 She was awarded her M.S. in Clinical Psychology from Nova Southeastern University in 2019.
 Dr. Ailes completed her Psy.D. in Clinical Psychology with a concentration in Neuropsychology at Nova Southeastern University in 2022.

 Her clinical and research interests include health and medical psychology across lifespan, nutritional psychology, the integration of multidisciplinary team-based healthcare, neuropsychological assessment, in addition to neurocognitive and neurodevelopmental disorders, particularly Attention-deficit/hyperactivity disorder and Alzheimer’s disease.
 To date, she has co-authored four peer-reviewed publications and one test manual and has contributed as the editor to one book publication.
 She has also presented 18 research projects to various national conferences as either the first author or co-author.
 Dr. Ailes has served as an ad hoc journal reviewer since 2017 for Applied Neuropsychology: Adult, and for Psychology, Health & Medicine since 2018.